 If $b=0$ at the exit time, then we also have $\eta=\nu=0$ so $v(T_{exit})$ is a rescaled $Q$, implying that $v(t)=[Q]_{\la_{0},\ga_{0},x_{0}}$ is a static solution.
 In particular, we have $v_{0}\notin\mathcal{O}_{init}$ so we have a contradiction.
 Hence, we have either

 To bring out the contradiction, we will use a topological argument in two dimensions based on the Brouwer fixed point theorem.
-This argument is a higher dimensional version of continuity argument and was first used in \cite{CoteMartelMerle2011TopologicalExample}.
+This argument is a higher-dimensional version of the continuity argument and was first used in \cite{CoteMartelMerle2011TopologicalExample}.
 Let